cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ## Unit testing with pytest

 It's never too early to add unit tests to a project.

+Unit tests, as the name says, verify the functionality of a *unit of code*, such as a single function or class.
 While the [unittest](https://docs.python.org/3/library/unittest.html) framework is part of the Python standard library, [pytest](https://docs.pytest.org/en/latest/) has become somewhat of a *de facto* standard.